safe-global/safe-smart-account/README.md

 With `node generate_meta.js` a `meta` folder is created in the `build` folder that contains all files required to verify the source code on https://verification.komputing.org/

-One the the meta data has been generated you can verify that your local compiled code corresponds to the deployed version by running `node verify_deployment.js`.
+Once the meta data has been generated you can verify that your local compiled code corresponds to the deployed version by running `node verify_deployment.js`.
 Note: For this it is required that the project path is `/gnosis-safe` this can be archived using `sudo mount -B <your_repo_path> gnosis-safe`.

 Documentation